BenniDeJagere/personal-site/content/blog/a-closer-look-at-fabric-pricing/index.md

 So does that mean that if you have an F2 SKU with 2 CUs, your workloads can use the power of 2 CUs on a constant load for an entire month?
 Yes.
 But, also, more.
 Since Microsoft Fabric is built upon Power BI, users can benefit from a principle called *smoothing*.
 This is not new and [documentation](https://learn.microsoft.com/en-us/power-bi/enterprise/service-premium-smoothing) already exists.
 [This page](https://learn.microsoft.com/en-us/fabric/enterprise/metrics-app-timepoint-page) in the Microsoft Fabric documentation also mentions the smoothing feature, so we can assume that this is also available in Fabric.

-Let's compare the 2 graphs from the documentation below:
+Let's compare the 2 graphs taken from the documentation below:

 {{< figure src="https://learn.microsoft.com/en-us/power-bi/enterprise/media/service-premium-smoothing/cpu-usage-no-smoothing.png" caption="Without smoothing" >}}